manuelarceaguirre/arce/blog_uchicago/howigotin.md

 > "If you want to do a PhD go to Data Science, if not do the Applied" Okkk that's me NEXT

-I wanted him to reveal the secrets that would let me in the door.
+I wanted him to reveal the ✨vibes✨ that would let me in the door.
 I needed a theme in my application.
 Why am I better than another guy with perfect scores, awards, and success INSIDE the US?
 It's not a secret that Mexican curriculums are FKN EASY compared to these monsters.

-**Me:** What do the faculty members believe in, things close to their heart?
+**Me:** What do the faculty members believe in, things close to their hearts?
 > Collaboration is a big thing for us.
 FINALLY SOMETHING USEFUL!